escottgoodwin/ghost_cloud_run/README.md

 # For Deployment to Cloud Run

+UPDATE Cloud Run has now added a Secrets Manager for Cloud Run services.
+It is best practice to use secrets for sensitive information like database configurations.

+You can expose the secret values through environment variables instead of setting the environment variables with the sensitive information.

+[See More](https://cloud.google.com/run/docs/configuring/secrets) about using secrets with the console, cli and yaml files.

 ## With the Console

 See this article for complete instructions using the Google console.

 ## With the gcloud cli

 To use the gcloud cli with the Google Cloud Build service.
 This assumes your Cloud Run service will have the same name as your container.
 The url will be a place holder url until you get the service url after the service successfully deploys.
+The plugin also allows you set a CDN address for your images so that all images in your Ghost posts will point to the CDN.

 * Build with Cloud Build (Optional)